-For the Complainant to prevail under paragraph 4(a)(ii) of the Policy, the Complainant is required to establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
-If such a prima facie case is established by the Complainant, the burden of presenting evidence shifts to the Respondent.
-This principle is outlined in section 2.1 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0").
+In order for the Complainant to succeed under paragraph 4(a)(ii) of the Policy, the Complainant must establish a prima facie case that the Respondent has no rights or legitimate interests in the disputed domain name.
+If the Complainant establishes a prima facie case that the Respondent has no rights or legitimate interests in the disputed domain name, the evidentiary burden of production shifts to the Respondent.
+See section 2.1 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0").

-From the Panel's perspective, the evidence provided by the Complainant suffices to construct a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
+In the Panel's view, the presented evidence referred to by the Complainant is sufficient to establish prima facie case that the Respondent has no rights or legitimate interests in the disputed domain name.
 The Panel has not been presented with, or discovered, any evidence that i) the Respondent has received a license or other permission to use the Complainant's trademark or any domain name incorporating this mark; (ii) the Respondent is commonly known by the disputed domain name; (iii) the Respondent has acquired trademark rights to use the disputed domain name; or (iv) the Respondent is making legitimate noncommercial or fair use of the disputed domain name.

-The Panel notes the nature of the disputed domain name, that the website hosted on the disputed domain name employs the Complainant's trademark and that the Respondent offers the same goods as the Complainant on the website, resulting in a misleading impression of affiliation with the Complainant.
+The Panel observes that the website displayed on the disputed domain name utilizes the Complainant's trademark.
+Furthermore, the Respondent provides comparable services and products to those of the Complainant on the same website.
+This creates a misleading perception that the website is linked to the Complainant.

-The Panel concludes that the Complainant has satisfied the requirements in paragraph 4(a)(ii) of the Policy.
+Based on the above, the Panel concludes the conditions in paragraph 4(a)(ii) of the Policy have been met.